 Synchronize Data with Logic

-As an application developer, you want to understand how logic processing interacts with values that are currently in the database and understand the strategies to synchronize data with logic.
-This article explores these strategies for synchronizing data with logic and identifies best practices on which strategy to use.
+Logic processing interacts with values that are in the database.
+It uses strategies to synchronize data with logic.
+This article explores the strategies for synchronizing data with logic and identifies best practices on which strategy to use.

 In this article: